 The first thing I did was forage some branches, berries, and evergreens.
 I brought it all home and sorted it on the front porch so I knew what I would need more of as I started decorating.
 The one thing I’ve learned with foraging is that you can almost bet that you’ll need to go back for more!

 I did buy a few things at Trader Joe’s to make dried orange slice ornaments.
-I came home with three bundles of baby’s breath, one bundle of Eucalyptus, and a bag of oranges.
-They are so easy to make and you can make them your own by adding in some other plant material, beads, or berries, or whatever you have on hand.
+I came home with three bundles of baby’s breath, one bundle of Eucalyptus leaves, and a bag of oranges.
+Natural decorations are so easy to make and you can create your own by adding in some other plant material, beads, berries, or whatever you have on hand.

 Make your own frayed ribbon that’s so trendy right now

 I added some ribbons that I made by ripping a leftover piece of cotton canvas into thin strips.
 I used the canvas for making this DIY wall art for our stairway.
-I thought about buying frayed velvet ribbon from Anthropologie, but it’s quite expensive and it was just too tempting not to try and make my own from something I had on hand.
-I find when I limit myself to not spending a lot of money is when I am most creative!
+I thought about buying frayed velvet ribbon from Anthropologie, but it was just too tempting not to try and make my own from something I had on hand.
+I find when I limit myself to not spending a lot of money, I am most creative!

-Make sure to postion each dried orange ornament in front of light for that magical warm glow
+Make sure to position each dried orange ornament in front of a light for that magical warm glow.

-It was last year that I started using Baby’s Breath again…at Christmas when my friend Sandy of The Collected Garden brought it to add to our wreaths.
-I never thought about using it for anything until I saw the way Sandy used it in such an earthy and natural way.
+It was last year that I started using Baby’s Breath again…during the holiday season when my friend Sandy of The Collected Garden brought it to add to our Christmas wreaths.
+I never thought about using it for anything until I saw the way Sandy used it in such an earthy and natural way and it was all the inspiration I needed.
 You can read more about how we made natural foraged wreaths in this post.

 Some foraged seed pods that are so beautiful mixed with eucalyptus for the entryway table